aetperf/aetperf.github.io/_posts/2025-02-18-Querying_Private_s3_Buckets_with_DuckDB.md

 [DuckDB](https://duckdb.org/) is an in-process SQL database that allows you to query data from various sources, including private AWS s3 buckets.
 This Python notebook demonstrates how to use DuckDB's "secrets" feature to manage authentication credentials for querying private s3 data.

-Imagine you need to access a private compressed CSV file located at the following s3 URI:
+Imagine you need to access a private compressed CSV file located at the following path:

 ```python
 s3_FILE_PATH = "s3://ap-dvf-data/dvf_zip/full2014.csv.gz"